 See?
 No apostrophe when something belongs to it.

 The word it’s is neither plural nor possessive.
-When the apostrophe-s is added to the word it, you’ve got a contraction, or a shortening of two words.
-In this case, the phrase it is is being shortened or contracted.
+When the apostrophe-s is added to the word it, you’ve got a contraction, or a joining of two words.
+In this case, the phrase it is is being shortened or contracted: it’s.

 If you have a hard time remembering this, try saying your sentence or phrase by replacing its or it’s with it is.
 If it is works, then you have a contraction and the apostrophe is required.
 If not, then you have possession and just an s, without the apostrophe, will do.